joelyuhas/AstroChimps/README.md

 Several updates are planned as one of the primary objectives of this project is to be something that can be continually updated/improved.
 Current future updates include:
 - Making the algorithms their own class, with an abstract parent class so they can be used with a similar interface.
 - Finishing the historical stock class, so it algorithms can run on historical data and be tested faster.
-- Adding many more stock trading algorithms and more paramaters.
+- Adding many more stock trading algorithms and more parameters.
 - Adding a watchdog program that ensures all other programs are running correctly.
 - Write a brief report to show the code and thought process of the project in a bit more detail.